leadedge/Spout2/SPOUTSDK/Examples/ofSpoutExample/readme.md

                   ofSpoutExample.vcxproj.filters
                   src <- the required source files
                   bin <- the required data files
 			      Source <- examples

-Open the solution file with Visual Studio 2022, set to "Release" and build "ofSpoutExample".
+- Open the solution file with Visual Studio 2022, set to "Release".\
+- The first time the project is used, re-build "openframeworkslib".\
+This ensures that the Openframeworks library is created with the correct build type and that the required dependent dll files are copied to a "dll" folder in the project folder.\
+- Build the aplication.

-Source files
+### Source files

-The "src" folder contains files for a Sender example.\
+The "src" folder contains files for a the example.\
 The "Sources" folder contains files for both Sender and Receiver and options for each.\
-For the one you want copy "ofApp.h" and "ofApp.cpp" to the "src" folder and "Rebuild".
+"main.cpp", "ofApp.cpp" and "ofApp.h" are copied the example "src" folder.

+Open "CopySource.bat" to select the required example and Rebuild the project.

-The Spout2 > 2.006 branch also contains Sender and Receiver examples and methods used remain compatible.
+The Spout2 > 2.006 branch also contains Sender and Receiver examples and methods used remain compatible with 2.007.

 C++17 pre-processor definition